vsmith214/practice-foundations-1/04_simulate-battle/README.md

 - Health
 - Attack Bonus

-There should also be **two methods on the Constructor Functions `.prototype` object** so all instances of the `Pokemon` can access them.
+There should also be **two methods on the Constructor Function's `.prototype` object** so all instances of the `Pokemon` can access them.
 The two methods are:

 - `biteAttack`: returns the value of a bit attack.
 The value of the biteAttack is the attack bonus value + 2.
 - `isDefeated`: returns `true` or `false` depending if the Pokemon's health is greater than 0 (false) or if the Pokemon's health is less than or equal to 0 (true, the Pokemon is defeated)